Tips for Taps Blog

 What Are Disinfection Byproducts?

-Chlorine remains the chemical-of-choice for water disinfection within the United States due to its cost-effectiveness.
-However, it is widely understood that chlorination may result in some unintended consequences–one of which is that it can react with other things found in tap water (e.g. organic matter).
-These reactions can result in the formation of halogenated chemicals known as disinfection byproducts (DBPs).
+Disinfection byproducts (DPBs) are a suite of halogenated chemicals that can be found in water that has been chlorinated.
+When chlorine reacts with other things found in tap water (e.g. organic matter), these reactions can result in the formation of halogenated chemicals.
 Many halogenated compounds are known carcinogens, so they rightfully receive quite a bit of scrutiny when found in tap water.

 Some common disinfection byproducts include: